-- In the end of all presentations, the world is saved if the positive points are superior to the negative points.
+- At the end of all presentations, the world is saved if the positive points are higher than the negative points.

-- The facilitator must give time in the end to sum up the activity’s goal and give the jury and the participants the opportunity to share their opinions regarding each presentation.
+- The facilitator must give time at the end to sum up the activity’s goal and give the jury and the participants the opportunity to share their opinions regarding each presentation.

-- In the end of the activity, the facilitator must resume the activity and give space to any participant that wants to share what they liked most and less, as well as what they learnt and became aware after this experience.
+- At the end of the activity, the facilitator must resume the activity and give space to any participant that wants to share what they liked most and least, as well as what they learnt and became more aware of after this experience.

-- If any participant is resistant to accept the scenario, the facilitator must keep the pace and assess this resistance individually in the end, but never compromising the success of the activity for the rest of the group.
+- If any participant is resistant to accepting the scenario, the facilitator must keep the pace and assess this resistance individually, but never compromising the success of the activity for the rest of the group.